Ford’s ousted executive Raj Nair to lose $10M in bonuses, keep retirement benefits and health care

 Continue Reading Below

-But he will keep his retirement benefits and health care package, according to an SEC filing.
+But he will keep his retirement benefits and health care package, according to an SEC filing on Thursday.

 Nair was ousted amid misconduct charges.